-- a.
-Ensure that the evaluation include the identification of barriers to greater participation in parent involvement activities, with particular attention to parents/guardians who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background (20 USC 6318) - b.
-Use the evaluation results to design strategies for more effective parent involvement and, if necessary, to recommend changes in the parent involvement policy (20 USC 6318) - c.
+a.
+Ensure that the evaluation include the identification of barriers to greater participation in parent involvement activities, with particular attention to parents/guardians who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background (20 USC 6318)

+b.
+Use the evaluation results to design strategies for more effective parent involvement and, if necessary, to recommend changes in the parent involvement policy (20 USC 6318)

+c.
 Assess the district's progress in meeting annual objectives for the parent involvement program, notify parents/guardians of this review and assessment through regular school communications mechanisms, and provide a copy to parents/guardians upon their request (Education Code 11503)

-- a.
-Use a variety of methods, such as focus groups, surveys, and workshops, to evaluate the satisfaction of parents/guardians and staff with the quality and frequency of district communications - b.
-Gather and monitor data regarding the number of parents/guardians participating in district activities and the types of activities in which they are engaged - 6.
-Involve parents/guardians in the activities of schools served by Title I (20 USC 6318)

-- a.
-Include information about school activities in district communications to parents/guardians - b.
-To the extent practicable, assist schools with translation services or other accommodations needed to encourage participation of parents/guardians with special needs - c.
+a.
+Use a variety of methods, such as focus groups, surveys, and workshops, to evaluate the satisfaction of parents/guardians and staff with the quality and frequency of district communications b.
+Gather and monitor data regarding the number of parents/guardians participating in district activities and the types of activities in which they are engaged a.
+Include information about school activities in district communications to parents/guardians b.
+To the extent practicable, assist schools with translation services or other accommodations needed to encourage participation of parents/guardians with special needs c.
 Establish processes to encourage parent/guardian input regarding their expectations and concerns for their children